outaagunga/documentation/strategy-forex.md

 **Quick**
 - RSI set to 14 SMA (overbought/oversold)- when `below 30` enter buy trade/ `above 70` enter sell trade. (when this forms around support/ resistance- possible reversal)
 - MACD set to 12,26,9 EMA (for mementum strength/ shifts)- `fast_line crosses upwards` at 0 point enter buy trade/ `crosses downwards` at 0 point enter sell trade
+- When marking support/ resistance manually, Only mark zones that led to 50+ pip moves (or 0.5%+ on stocks)
 - Alerts and pine script on strategy: 6 below

 ---